0

 The Role of Diet in NAFLD Development

-The same goes for your liver with a poor diet; too many carbs, especially the sweet villain fructose, and excess omega-6 fatty acids are like destructive codes leading to triglyceride traffic jams.
+Your liver struggles with a poor diet: too many carbs, especially fructose, and excess omega-6 fatty acids, which lead to harmful triglycerides.

-It's not just sweets and fried foods waving red flags; that healthy-looking fruit juice or 'heart-friendly' oil might be wolfing down triglycerides into your liver.
+It's not just sweets and fried foods causing problems; that healthy-looking fruit juice or 'heart-friendly' oil might be high in triglycerides as well.

 Risk Factors and Demographics Affected by NAFLD

-Do you think your trim waistline puts you in the clear?
-Think again.
-Even though it affects around 90% of those with extra pounds, even individuals who are not overweight can still be at risk for this disease, as 20% of normal-weight people have been found to harbor it.
+Even though it affects around 90% of those with extra pounds, even individuals who are not overweight can still be at risk for this disease, as 20% of normal-weight people have been found to harbor NAFLD.

 Obesity and Its Strong Link to NAFLD

-The link between obesity and NAFLD is as strong as your grandma's love for knitting sweaters.
-More fat in the body can translate into more fat in the liver, setting up shop where it just doesn't belong.
+The link between obesity and NAFLD is very strong.
+More fat in the body often translates into more fat in the liver, setting up shop where it just doesn't belong.

 Diabetes Mellitus as a Key Contributor

-It seems managing blood sugar levels isn't just good practice—it's essential maintenance for keeping our internal filter—the liver—in tip-top shape.
+It seems managing blood sugar levels isn't just good practice, it's essential maintenance for keeping the liver, in tip-top shape.

 Comparing Non-Alcoholic and Alcoholic Fatty Liver Diseases